haizi-zh/alfred-workflow-objectid/README.md

 # alfred-workflow-objectid

-This Alfred Workflow plugin can parse MongoDB ObjectId objects, and extract information from it, e.g. timestamp, machine hash, etc.
+This Alfred Workflow plugin can parse MongoDB ObjectId objects, and extract some both basic and important information from them, e.g. generation timestamp, machine hash, etc.

 Attention: at present, only generation-time extraction is supported.
 Other ObjectId components will be supported in forthcoming releases.